HsuJeremy/RoommateHub/README.md

 # RoommateHub

+**Authors**: Jeremy Hsu and Geena Kim

 RoommateHub is an iOS app designed to improve the shared living experience by enabling roommates to coordinate tasks, learn more about each other, and send each other direct messages.

-**Note**: This project was originally written as our CS 50 project in fall 2019.
+**Note**: This project was originally written as our CS 50 project in Fall 2019.
-The original `README.md` and `DESIGN.md` files can be found in the `Documentation` folder.
+The `README.md` and `DESIGN.md` files written as part of the original course project write-up can be found in the `Documentation` folder.

 ## Walkthrough